orange-cloudavenue/terraform-provider-cloudavenue/docs/data-sources/catalog.md

 page_title: "cloudavenue_catalog Data Source - cloudavenue"
 subcategory: "Catalog"
 description: |-
-  The catalog data source show the details of the catalog.
+  The Catalog allows you to retrieve information about a catalog in Cloud Avenue.
 ---

 # cloudavenue_catalog (Data Source)

-The catalog data source show the details of the catalog.
+The Catalog allows you to retrieve information about a catalog in Cloud Avenue.

 ## Example Usage